thaophuongtran/311-Calls-As-Neighborhood-Characteristics-KCMO/README.md

 The number of total requests during the time frame for the 311 data in KCMO is at 117 thousands, about a fifth of the city’s population during the same year.
-Kansas City’s 311 data are categorized in 15 types.
+Kansas City’s 311 data are categorized in 15 types which are listed below.

 | CATEGORY                            | Neighborhood_Count | Min | Mean | Median |  SD |   Max |  Total |
 |:------------------------------------|-------------------:|----:|-----:|-------:|----:|------:|-------:|